zudlandport/urlshortener/README.md

 ![21_0609a SCREENPRINT url shortner](https://user-images.githubusercontent.com/54818691/121521768-71803c80-c9c2-11eb-9387-5ad2cc104304.png)

+## Challenges:
+The biggest challenge was that two elements of this assignment included significant ramp-up time for me, one of which I overcame (though my overall coding time was closer to 10 hours than 4 hours -- though I will have a branch that marks my progress after 5.25 hours which shows architecture but has no Module implementation yet) and the other challenge I did not overcome.

+Challenge 1 was that the completed product had to be encapsulated in GitHub; that meant I would either have to,

+A) use Python/Django, which is a language and framework I have installed locally and uploaded to GitHub before, but which I have only written one project in before.

+B) or if I used my go-to server-side language, PHP, I would have to learn how to run it and a database locally.

+I went with (A), as I want to spend more time increasing my Python/Django fluency.

+Challenge 2 was that I've never written JSON APIs before; if I finished the application in time, I hoped to learn enough to replace the standard HTTP interface with a JSON API, but I didn't have the time.

 ##  Setup:
 Before you can run this application, you will need to install Python and Django, download my code from GitHub, perform 2 command line statements to set up and populate the database, then 1 command line statement to run the Django server.
 Here is how I did this: